George McGovern 1972 presidential campaign: Democratic National Convention

 The new rules for choosing and seating delegates created an unusual number of rules and credentials challenges.
 Many traditional Democratic groups, such as organized labor and urban constituents, had little representation at the convention.
 Their supporters challenged the seating of relative political novices, but for the most part were turned back by the supporters of McGovern, who during the presidential primaries had amassed the most delegates to the convention by using a grassroots campaign that was powered by opposition to the Vietnam War.
 Many traditional Democratic leaders and politicians felt that McGovern's delegate count did not reflect the wishes of most Democratic voters.
-Georgia Governor Jimmy Carter helped to spearhead a "Stop McGovern" campaign.
+Georgia Governor Jimmy Carter (who would be nominated and elected himself four years later) helped to spearhead a "Stop McGovern" campaign.

 The stop-McGovern forces tried unsuccessfully to alter the delegate composition of the California delegation.
-The California primary was "winner-take-all," which was contrary to the delegate selection rules; while McGovern only won the California primary by a 5% electoral margin, he took all 273 of their delegates to the convention.
+The California primary was "winner-take-all", which was still permitted by the Party's Delegate Selection Rules.
+Prior to the California primary, Humphrey promised he would not challenge the results if he did not win a plurality of the votes.
+But he changed course when McGovern won by a 5% margin, thus securing all 273 of their delegates to the convention.
 Although the anti-McGovern group argued for a proportional distribution of the delegates, the McGovern campaign stressed that the rules for the delegate selection had been set and the Stop McGovern alliance was trying to change the rules after the game.
 Maneuvering by the McGovern campaign ensued during the convention as they sought to ensure the Democratic nomination despite attempts by the Humphrey campaign and other candidates to block McGovern.
-As with the credential fight, McGovern's army carried the day, effectively handing the nomination to McGovern.

-The Illinois primary required voters to select individual delegates, not presidential candidates.
-Most Illinois delegation members were uncommitted and were controlled or influenced by Chicago Mayor and Cook County Democratic Party chairman Richard J. Daley.
-The delegation was challenged by McGovern supporters arguing that the results of the primary did not create a diverse enough delegation in terms of women and minorities.
-The credentials committee, headed by Patricia Roberts Harris, rejected the entire elected delegation, including elected women and minorities, and seated an unelected delegation led by Chicago Alderman William S. Singer and civil rights activist Jesse Jackson that pledged to McGovern.
+In the Credentials Committee, the California McGovern members of the committee were unable to vote on the challenge to their own status.
+As a result, the Credentials Committee voted to seat California delegates only in proportion to the popular vote.
+Recognizing that such a result would deprive McGovern the nomination, the McGovern Campaign vigorously backed a challenge to delegates from Chicago who were controlled by Mayor of Chicago Richard J. Daley, arguing that the slating of those delegates prior to the primary violated National Slating Guidelines, which required attempts at diversity.
+With Illinois Credentials Committee members unable to vote on the challenge to its state's delegates, but the McGovern members of the Committee still able to vote, the Illinois challenge also succeeded, with the seating of a delegation led by Chicago Alderman William S. Singer and civil rights activist Jesse Jackson, which had not won the popular vote, but was pledged to McGovern.